MicrosoftDocs/power-automate-docs/articles/share-buttons.md

 <properties
-    pageTitle="Share button flows with others. | Microsoft Flow" description="Share button flows with others so they can save time by using your buttons." services=""
+    pageTitle="Share your button flows with others. | Microsoft Flow" description="Share your button flows with others so they can use your buttons and save time." services=""
     suite="flow"
     documentationCenter="na"